Unraveling JavaScript Closures: Mastering Memory Leaks and Prevention in TypeScriptUnderstanding the Power and Pitfalls of Closures in JavaScript

 const closure = createClosure();

-// At this point, largeObject is not needed anymore, but it's still kept in memory because the closure can potentially access it.
+// At this point, largeObject is not needed anymore, but it's still kept in memory because the closure can access it.

 Preventing Memory Leaks with Closures